- Home

 After surgery

-Chemotherapy is usually given 2–4 weeks after the surgery (adjuvant chemotherapy) as there may be some cancer cells still in the body.
-For ovarian cancer, the drugs are usually given in repeating cycles spread over 4–5 months, but this can vary depending on the stage of the cancer and your general health.
-Your treatment team will provide details about your specific schedule.
+Chemotherapy given after surgery is called adjuvant chemotherapy.
+It usually starts 2–4 weeks after the surgery to destroy cancer cells still in the body.
+For ovarian cancer, the chemotherapy drugs are usually given in repeating cycles spread over 4–5 months, but this can vary depending on the stage of the cancer and your general health.
+Your treatment team will talk to you about the best schedule for you.
+Some people may have chemotherapy and a a targeted therapy drug.

 Chemotherapy may be recommended as the main treatment if you are not well enough for a major operation or when the cancer cannot be surgically removed.